Germany's Praktiker appoints Macquarie in hunt for investor

-HAMBURG/FRANKFURT The insolvency administrators of German DIY store chain Praktiker PRAG.DE have stepped up the search for an investor by appointing Macquarie (MQG.AX) as advisor and asking for bids by September, they said on Tuesday.
+FRANKFURT, July 30 The insolvency administrators of German DIY store chain Praktiker have stepped up the search for an investor by appointing Macquarie as advisor, they said on Tuesday.

-The group filed for insolvency earlier this month for the Praktiker-branded units, before its more successful Max Bahr chain followed last week.
-Max Bahr is expected to be of more interest to investors.
+The group filed for insolvency earlier this month for the Praktiker-branded units, but spared its more successful Max Bahr chain.

+But prospects for the group took a nosedive last week when it announced it was also filing for insolvency for Max Bahr.

 "Max Bahr, in particular, is an established brand that is working and there is also interest in Praktiker," the administrators said in a statement on Tuesday.